lirmm/waves-core/docs/index.rst

-Welcome to WAVES's CORE Documentation !
+Welcome to WAVES Documentation !
 =======================================

 .. toctree::